 The implementation by this entity entails actions contributing to result 2.1, namely with regard to working with government institutions, both on central and local level, in policy setting and implementation of child rights actions, in areas related to juvenile crime prevention, a child-sensitive juvenile justice system and the promotion of child welfare supporting the most vulnerable families and children.
 The tasks entrusted to this entity are to implement actions linked to above-mentioned result, to monitor implementation and to propose and introduce corrective measures and deploy needed technical assistance expertise.

-The entity shall also be accepted to work in the breakaway region of Abkhazia to possibly extend implementation of certain activities where possible.
+The entity shall also be accepted to work in Abkhazia region to possibly extend implementation of certain activities where possible.
 These activities should include work with civil society organisations.

 In case the envisaged entity would need to be replaced, the Commission’s services may select a replacement entity using the same criteria.